Ananyaiitbhilai/Assignment1b-ReadME/README.md

 We get the following precision, recall, F1-score, support:<br>
 <img src="https://i.imgur.com/SRkNHKp.png" width="500px">

-Our Graph of loss v/s no. of Epochs, as number of epochs increases, loss function decreases.Our trainig and validation Loss is depited in the graph<br>
+Our Graph of loss v/s no. of Epochs, as number of epochs increases, loss function decreases.
+Our training and validation loss is depicted in the graph.<br>
 <img src="https://i.imgur.com/wnOoxPt.png" width="500px"><br>